cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 37. `EXECUTOR_ROLE` can be set during contract deployment

 Implemented the recommended changes.
+TEST PENDING

 38. `IAccessControl` interface is not supported

 Implemented the recommended changes.
+TEST PENDING

 ## DSQ Module/DSQ_Rescue_Module